Mill Creek is Where My Story Is — and Where I Want to Make a Difference.

 His service to Mill Creek includes time as the City’s Marketing and Communications Program Manager, where he played a key role in rebuilding communications, public trust, and improving transparency during the city’s post-COVID recovery.

-Scott has a long record of volunteerism and civic involvement, supporting organizations such as Make-A-Wish, Housing Hope, the Everett School District, and the Alderwood Boys & Girls Club.
-These efforts reflect his deep commitment to youth, families, housing stability, and public safety.
+Scott’s volunteer work with groups like Make-A-Wish, Housing Hope, the Everett School District, and the Alderwood Boys & Girls Club reflects his dedication to youth, families, housing, and public safety.

-With firsthand knowledge of how Mill Creek’s government functions and how the City Council engages with residents, Scott is ready to serve with integrity, accountability, and action.
-He is focused on building a stronger, safer, and more connected Mill Creek, where transparent leadership and responsive representation help every resident feel heard and supported.
+With firsthand knowledge of how Mill Creek’s government functions and how the City Council engages with residents, Scott is ready to serve with transparency and action.
+He’s running for City Council Position 3 to help create a safer, stronger, and more connected Mill Creek for all residents.